 2. Where an issue affects a number of students, those students can submit a group complaint:

 (i) The University will ask the group to nominate one student to act as group representative.

 (ii) The University will deal with the representative only, and will expect the representative to liaise with the other students.

 (iii) Each student in the group will be contacted by the University to provide their name and contact details as confirmation that they wish the issue to be investigated as part of a group complaint.

 14.3 General Principles

 2. The procedure provides a mechanism for addressing complaints promptly, fairly and effectively.
-Further advice about this Procedure may be obtained from the Assistant Registrar, Academic Quality & Records Office (firstname.lastname@example.org) or from a Student Adviser in the Students’ Union (email@example.com).
+Further advice about this Procedure may be obtained from the Faculty Registrar, Academic Registry (firstname.lastname@example.org) or from a Student Adviser in the Students’ Union (email@example.com).

 3. Complaints may be made by individual students or by a representative on behalf of a group of students.
 A student may appoint a representative to submit the complaint on their behalf.
 The student would normally be expected to provide written consent, by letter or via their University e-mail account, to authorise someone to act on his/her behalf (there would have to be a good, valid reason for this not to be possible).

 4. Students will not suffer any disadvantage or recrimination as the result of making a complaint in good faith.
 Only if a complaint is judged to have been made frivolously (ie. with no serious purpose or value), vexatiously (ie. they are distressing or annoying) or with malice (ie. the desire to inflict harm or suffering), could disciplinary issues arise in relation to the student.
 (See Aberystwyth University Disciplinary Procedures).